open-webui/open-webui/README.md

 - 🌟 **Continuous Updates**: We are committed to improving Ollama Web UI with regular updates and new features.

-## 🔗 Also Check Out OllamaHub!
+## 🔗 Also Check Out Open WebUI Community!

-Don't forget to explore our sibling project, [OllamaHub](https://ollamahub.com/), where you can discover, download, and explore customized Modelfiles.
-OllamaHub offers a wide range of exciting possibilities for enhancing your chat interactions with Ollama! 🚀
+Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Ollama! 🚀

 ## How to Install 🚀